Botox...Signs and Consequences

 Botox Telltale Signs

 My correspondent got it backwards.
-The indication of a Botox user is not the absence of forehead wrinkles, but the absence of eyebrow movement.
+The indication of a Botox user is not the absence of highly visible forehead wrinkles, but the absence of eyebrow movement.

 Watch my videos.
 For example, the latest one: My "Ageless Face" Morning Skin Toning Routine.
 My eyebrows move a lot.
 They are always flying up when I talk.
 In fact, I have a habit of arching my right eye brow more than the left.
-My horizontal forehead wrinkles are there, but they are tiny, just as it is the case of “normal young people.”
+My horizontal forehead wrinkles are there, but they are small, just as it is the case of “most normal young people.”

 In the video Botox Alternatives for Wrinkles, I even made a close-up shot of exaggeratedly lifting my eye brows up.